Render features and graphics in 3D

 Graphics in a scene view graphics overlay can use the same (2D) symbols used for a map view.
-ArcGIS Runtime also provides 3D-specific symbols for graphics in a scene view.
+The following 3D-specific symbols are provided for graphics in a scene view:

 - Simple marker scene symbols—Cone, Cube, Cylinder, Diamond, Sphere, and Tetrahedron

 - Stroke symbol layer 3D line styles—Strip, Tube